OpenDocCN/python-notes-zh/docs/pycon-2023/PyCon US 2023 - P11：Talks - Alireza Farhidzadeh_ Getting Around the GIL_ Parallelizing Python for Be - VikingDen7 - BV1114y1o7c5.md

-# PyCon US 2023 - P11：Talks - Alireza Farhidzadeh_ Getting Around the GIL_ Parallelizing Python for Be - VikingDen7 - BV1114y1o7c5
+# P11：Talks - Alireza Farhidzadeh_ Getting Around the GIL_ Parallelizing Python for Be - VikingDen7 - BV1114y1o7c5

  Okay， we're going to go ahead and get started with our first talk in the afternoon walk。
 ![](img/c95f90d1b3c7566277a9cfccc9209ab2_1.png)